OSGeo/gdal/doc/source/programs/gdal_vsi_sozip.rst

     SOZIP (Seek-Optimized ZIP) related commands

 ..
-Index:: gdal sozip
+Index:: gdal vsi sozip

 Description
 -----------

-The :program:`gdal sozip` utility can be used to:
+The :program:`gdal vsi sozip` utility can be used to:

 - create a :ref:`sozip_intro` file
 - append files to an existing ZIP/SOZip file